shines-lab/shines-lab.github.io/_pages/about.md

 ### **Research**

-Research interests of SHINES Lab lie at the interactions of data analytics, quality engineering and healthcare.
-Her group focuses on the following research directions:
+<p align="justify">Research interests of SHINES Lab lie at the interactions of data analytics, quality engineering and healthcare.
+Her group focuses on the following research directions:</p>

 * Statistical learning and data mining: biomedical and sensing data analysis.
 * Quality engineering: system modeling and prognosis, prognostic-based monitoring.